Guidance

 • deal with the funds or economic resources belonging to or owned, held or controlled by a designated person

-• make funds or economic resources available, directly or indirectly, to, or for the benefit of, a designated person
+• make funds or economic resources available, directly or indirectly, to, or for the benefit of, a designated person or to a person who is owned or controlled directly or indirectly by the designated person

-• engage in actions that directly or indirectly circumvent the financial sanctions -
+• engage in actions that directly or indirectly circumvent the financial sanctions.

 In the regulations the prohibitions will specify that a prohibition is breached where the person knew or had reasonable cause to suspect that they were in breach of the relevant prohibition.
 However, as outlined above, the removal of subsection (1)(b) in section 146 of the 2017 Act means this is not required for OFSI to impose a monetary penalty.

 OFSI also has powers to request information under sanctions regulations.
 Depending on the regulations concerned, these may include powers to request information in order to establish the extent of funds and economic resources owned, held or controlled by or on behalf of a designated person; to monitor compliance or detect evasion; or to obtain evidence of the commission of an offence.
-It is an offence not to comply with a requirement to provide information or an OFSI request for information.
+It is an offence not to comply with a requirement to provide information to an OFSI request for information.

-1.4 On whom may a monetary penalty be imposed?
+2.4.
+On whom may a monetary penalty be imposed?

 A monetary penalty may be imposed on a ‘person’, which is used throughout this guidance to include reference to natural persons, as well as a legal person, body or entity.